Halo effective field theory analysis of one-neutron knockout reactions of $^{11}\rm Be$ and $^{15}\rm C$: Analysis of the one-neutron knockout from Be and C

 \section{Analysis of the one-neutron knockout from $^{11}$Be and $^{15}$C}

 To see if Halo-EFT descriptions of $^{11}$Be and $^{15}$C at NLO correctly reproduce one-neutron knockout, we perform reaction calculations within the model described in \Sec{Sec2} and compare our results with the data of Refs.~\cite{Aetal00,Tetal02} obtained on a $^9$Be target at 60~MeV/nucleon and 54~MeV/nucleon, respectively.
 To estimate the uncertainty related to the simulation of the interaction between the projectile constituents and the target, we consider the four possible combinations of the optical potentials listed in Table~\ref{t1}.
-For each of these choices, the total one-neutron knockout cross section is provided in Table.~\ref{t2}, alongside the experimental values \cite{Aetal00,Tetal02}.
-The cross section expressed as a function of the momentum of the core parallel to the beam axis $p_{c\parallel}$ is displayed in \Fig{f1}.
-The experimental data (red points) are extracted from Figs.~11 and 12 of Ref.~\cite{Tetal02}.
+For each of these choices, the total one-neutron knockout cross section {($\sigma_{ko}$)} is provided in Table~\ref{t2}, {as well as its two contributions: diffractive breakup ($\sigma_{bu}$) and stripping ($\sigma_{str}$).} {The experimental values of Refs.~\cite{Aetal00,Tetal02} are also listed.} {The knockout cross sections expressed as a function of the momentum of the core parallel to the beam axis $p_{c\parallel}$ are displayed in \Fig{f1}.
+For the first combination of optical potentials, the diffractive-breakup and stripping contributions are shown separately.} The experimental data (red points) are extracted from Figs.~11 and 12 of Ref.~\cite{Tetal02}.
 The error bars correspond to the 15\% and 12\% experimental uncertainties reported in Refs.~\cite{Aetal00,Tetal02}, respectively.
 For a proper comparison between theory and experiment, following Ref.~\cite{Tetal02}, we have adjusted the position of the center of each parallel-momentum distributions to the data.
 Beside that minor adjustment, no parameter has been fitted to the data; in particular, the magnitude of the cross sections is the direct output of the calculations.

 We observe an excellent agreement between theory and experiment for both knockout observables.
 This is first seen in the magnitude of the cross section.
 In both Table~\ref{t2} and Fig.~\ref{f1}, but for two exceptions, all calculations fall within one standard deviation of the experimental value.
 In addition, our calculations reproduce very well the experimental parallel-momentum distribution.
 As deduced from the initial studies, this confirms the clear one-neutron halo structure of $^{11}$Be and $^{15}$C \cite{Aetal00,Tetal02,HT03}.
-Moreover, including the dynamics of the reaction within the diffractive-breakup calculations, we are able to reproduce most of the asymmetry of the data.
-A dynamical model of the stripping contribution would most likely lead to a near-perfect agreement with experiment.